dopeboy/curriculum-2.0/units/10-versioncontrol/lessons/1-git/README.md

 #### Git

-Git is an example of a version control software.
-It it the most widely used version control tool.
+**Git** is an example of a version control software.
+It it the most widely used version control tool and supports performing the actions discussed above.
 For more information on Git, see the references section.

 We will use Git in the command line.

+#### Github

+**Github** is a service that lets programmers use Git to store their work on cloud based servers.

+##### Sign up

 ### Independent practice ("You do")